Christiaan Hendrik Persoon: Academic career

+Persoon was a prolific author of new fungal species, having formally described 2269 in his career.

+Recognition

 The genus Persoonia, a variety of small Australian trees and shrubs, was named after him.
 The title Persoonia is also given to a biannual scientific journal of molecular phylogeny and evolution of fungi, published jointly by the National Herbarium of the Netherlands and the CBS Fungal Biodiversity Centre.